hashintel/.github/README.md

 - Our security terms: `SECURITY.md`
 - Our code of conduct: `CODE_OF_CONDUCT.md`
 - Support information for our users in `SUPPORT.md`
+- A base Renovate configuration that can be used and/or extended: `renovate-config.json`

 ### Why do this